Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

-Our 3D dynamic rupture models (Fig. \ref{Fig1:Initial_conditions}), resolving up to 2~Hz of the seismic wavefield (Methods Sec.~``\nameref{Model geometry and mesh}''), investigate physical controls on complex, spontaneous rupture processes by incorporating regional-tectonic constraints (\cite{Heidbach2018World}, Fig.~\ref{Fig1:Initial_conditions}c), and initial stress heterogeneity (Fig.~\ref{Fig1:Initial_conditions}d).
-We construct an initial stress state (Methods Sec. ``\nameref{Initial relative prestress condition}'') that combines the regional maximum principal stress orientation with stress heterogeneity from a median slip model that captures common slip features among 32 finite-fault slip models (\cite{Wong2024Quantitative}, Supplementary Fig.~\ref{SFig:Kinematic_med_slip_model}).
-The dynamic models use a realistic slab geometry and high resolution topobathymetry (Fig. \ref{Fig1:Initial_conditions}a), along with fast velocity-weakening rate-and-state friction \cite{Noda2009Earthquakea} (Fig.~\ref{Fig1:Initial_conditions}b, Extended table~\ref{T:Friction}) and off-fault plasticity (Supplementary Fig.~\ref{SFig:CF_cohesion_profile}).
-We use depth-varying frictional ($a-b$) parameters to model shallow velocity-strengthening \cite{Saffer2003Comparison} and the downdip limit of the seismogenic zone \cite{Uchida2021Decade} (Methods Sec.~``\nameref{Fault friction}'').
-We do not impose frictional asperities.
-Details of the numerical method, and computational requirements are provided in Supplementary Sec.~``\nameref{SM: Model domain and resolution}''.
+Our 3D dynamic rupture models (Fig. \ref{Fig1:Initial_conditions}), resolving up to 1.5~Hz of the seismic wavefield (Methods Sec.~``\nameref{Model geometry and mesh}'' and Supplementary Sec. ~`\nameref{SM: Model domain and resolution}''). ), investigate physical controls on complex, spontaneous rupture processes by incorporating regional-tectonic constraints (\cite{Heidbach2018World}, Fig.~\ref{Fig1:Initial_conditions}c), and initial stress heterogeneity (Fig.~\ref{Fig1:Initial_conditions}d).
+We construct an initial stress state (Methods Sec. ``\nameref{Prestress}'') that combines the regional maximum principal stress orientation with stress heterogeneity from a median slip model that captures common slip features among 32 finite-fault slip models (\cite{Wong2024Quantitative}, Supplementary Fig.~\ref{SFig:Kinematic_med_slip_model}).
+The dynamic models use a realistic slab geometry and high-resolution topobathymetry (Fig. \ref{Fig1:Initial_conditions}a), along with fast velocity-weakening rate-and-state friction \cite{Noda2009Earthquakea} (Fig.~\ref{Fig1:Initial_conditions}b, Extended table~\ref{T:Friction}) and off-fault plasticity (Supplementary Fig.~\ref{SFig:CF_cohesion_profile}).

-We identify a preferred 3D dynamic rupture model that minimizes the misfit with seismic moment-rate function and geodetic data constraints.
-Our preferred model consistently reproduces key observed complexities of the Tohoku-Oki earthquake, including rupture reactivation, depth-varying seismic radiation, large near-trench slip, and rupture arrest.
-Using a systematic grid-search approach (Methods Sec.~``\nameref{Grid search for initial stress and fault strength conditions}``), we constrain the initial stress and fault strength conditions by validating simulation results with geodetic and seismic observations.
-We quantitatively evaluate the variance reduction of each dynamic rupture scenario and simultaneously minimize misfits with the seismic moment release rate and onshore and offshore static displacements.
+Dynamic rupture is governed by a fast velocity-weakening rate-and-state friction law (Methods Sec. ``\nameref{Fault friction}''), in which frictional strength is inversely proportional to slip rate at high slip rates.
+This formulation represents thermal weakening processes that can operate on natural faults at co-seismic slip rates, such as thermal pressurization and flash-heating \cite{Rice2006Heating, Beeler2008Constitutive}.
+We use the full rate-and-state friction formulation, including state evolution (Methods Sec. ``\nameref{Fault friction}'', Equations 5-6).
+In this formulation, the steady-state friction coefficient is given as

+It depends on slip rate $V$ and transitions from a low-velocity steady-state friction coefficient $f_{LV, ss}(V)$ to a fully weakened level $f_w$ once $V$ exceeds the onset of weakening velocity $V_w$.
+The low-velocity steady-state friction coefficient is defined as